KnowledgeCaptureAndDiscovery/OBA/docs/test.md

 # Running API tests

-The resultant server code contains the tests to evaluate the status of your API and Knowledge Graph.
+The resultant server code contains the tests to evaluate the status of your API against a knowledge graph.

 ## Usage